Plagiatus/DerpCounter/README.md

 ##How to install

 Download the [Derpcounter.jar](https://github.com/Plagiatus/DerpCounter/raw/master/DerpCounter.jar) from the main Branch and execute it.
 That's it.
 As easy as that.
-No Installation, no hassle, just run the file and press P on your keyboard.
+No Installation, no hassle, just run the file and press P on your keyboard to activate the Counter.

 ##Example